-Here’s a comprehensive list of familiar online terms you will run across most frequently in the internet marketing and blogging world.
-If you’re new to blogging or digital marketing it may all be ‘Greek’ to you but just like anything else the more you see it and hear about it the more familiar these terms will be.
-You may already be familiar with most of them! 🙂
+Here’s a comprehensive list of some common online internet marketing terms you will run across most frequently in the internet marketing and blogging world.
+If you’re brand new to blogging or digital marketing, it may all be ‘Greek’ to you but the more you see it and hear about them the more familiar these terms will be.
+You may have heard a lot of them already!

 This post contains some affiliate links.
 Please read my disclaimer for more info.

 Internet Marketing Terms Glossary

 1. A/B testing – Also called split testing, A/B testing is the process of comparing two versions of a web page in order to evaluate and compare the performance of both pages.

 2. Affiliate – An affiliate is an entity with a relationship with other larger entities.
 This term is usually used in affiliate marketing, where individual publishes affiliate links that usually earn them commission from the company that is linked to.

 3. Algorithm – An algorithm is a computer program used by search engines to look for clues or signals, which enable them to deliver relevant search results to the users.

 4. Algorithm update – Search engines regularly update their algorithm in order to adapt it, to ensure the relevance of the search engine results and to implement new technologies to index and rank websites.

 5. Application – Application is software or technology, also called an application program, which is designed to perform a certain function.

 6. B2B – In internet marketing, B2B (short for business-to-business) refers to the exchange of information, products or services between businesses.